 IJMS staff would check the structure and content of manuscripts to ensure compliance with standard structures (based on the type of study), the Journal’s scope, standard guidelines, quality, novelty, and adherence to ethical issues.
 In this step, articles would be screened and triaged in the shortest possible time.
 As a result, such screening would assist the editor in making fair final decisions on articles and ultimately improve the final quality of published articles.

 Submitted articles are primarily evaluated by our statisticians who check the articles for any methodological flaws, format, and their compliance with the Journal’s instructions.
 Then, a submission code will be allocated and all the future contacts should be based on this code.
-Through a single-blind review, the articles will be reviewed by at least two external (peer) reviewers.
+Through a -single anonymized review, the articles will be reviewed by at least two external (peer) reviewers.
 Their comments will be passed to the authors and their responses to the comments along with the reviewers’ comments will then be evaluated by the Editor-in-Chief, and a final reviewer who can be a member of the Editorial Board.
 The final review process will be discussed in regular editorial board sessions and on the basis of the comments, and the Journal’s standards, the Editors-in-Chief will decide which articles should be published.

 It should be noted that articles submitted by the staff and editors of the IJMS will also be subjected to peer review and the editor plays no role in the review or decision.

 Although the IJMS is sponsored financially by Shiraz University of Medical Sciences, it benefits from editorial freedom.
 The editors evaluate and accept articles based only on significance, originality, validity, and adherence to the aims and scope of the Journal.